-Helping Hands: Simian Aides For The Disabled, Inc. dba Helping Hands: Monkey Helpers For The Disabled allocates its expenses on a functional basis among its various programs and support services.
+Helping Hands: Simian Aides For The Disabled, Inc. d/b/a Helping Hands: Monkey Helpers For The Disabled allocates its expenses on a functional basis among its various programs and support services.
 Expenses that can be identified with a specific program and support service are allocated directly according to their natural expenditure classification.
-Other expenses that are common to several functions are allocated by various statistical bases and payroll derived ratios.
-Supporting services are those related to operating and managing Helping Hands: Simian Aides For The Disabled, Inc. dba Helping Hands: Monkey Helpers For The Disabled and its programs on a day-to-day basis.
+Other expenses that are common to several functions are allocated based upon space and time usage.
+Supporting services are those related to operating and managing Helping Hands: Simian Aides For The Disabled, Inc. d/b/a Helping Hands: Monkey Helpers For The Disabled and its programs on a day-to-day basis.